Martin Nance

-Martin Nance (born May 26, 1983) is a marketing executive and entrepreneur who formerly played as an American football wide receiver.
+Martin Nance (born May 26, 1983) is an American marketing executive and entrepreneur who formerly played as a football wide receiver.
 A graduate of Miami University, the University of Michigan and Harvard Business School, he played college football at Miami University in Ohio, where he still holds numerous receiving records.

 Nance was signed by the Buffalo Bills as an undrafted free agent in 2006.
 He was also a member of the Minnesota Vikings and the Pittsburgh Steelers.
-He earned a Super Bowl ring with the Steelers in Super Bowl XLIII against the Arizona Cardinals.
+He earned a Super Bowl ring with the Steelers in Super Bowl XLIII.

 On February 10, 2021, the Vikings announced they had hired Nance to be their chief marketing officer.

-Early years
+Early life

 Nance played high school football at Pattonville High School.

 College career

 Nance attended Miami University in Oxford, Ohio, where he played alongside quarterback Ben Roethlisberger.

 Professional football career

 Buffalo Bills

-Following the 2006 NFL Draft, Nance was signed as an undrafted free agent by the Buffalo Bills.
+Following the 2006 NFL draft, Nance was signed as an undrafted free agent by the Buffalo Bills.
 He was waived on August 28.